Pop Culture Madness!

 • The World Population was ~ 3,211,000,000

-• Frank Sinatra's son was kidnapped in 1963 and Sinatra ended up paying $240,000 in ransom before his son was safely returned.
-The kidnappers were caught and most of the ransom was recovered.
+• Frank Sinatra’s son was kidnapped in 1963, and Sinatra paid $240,000 in ransom before his son was safely returned.
+The kidnappers were caught, and most of the ransom was recovered.

 World Series Champions